 Which Features Are Best For An Uber Driver?

-- A dual camera setup can record the front and rear simultaneously, so you don’t have to worry about getting shunted from behind and taking the blame.
+- A dual dash camera setup can record the front and rear simultaneously, so you don’t have to worry about getting shunted from behind and taking the blame.

 - Parking Mode and G-Sensor functionality are the ultimate impact detection tools and can help find anyone responsible for hitting your car when parked up.